How to Dry a Wet Car Interior Fast (Without Causing Mold)

 Moisture trapped inside the car creates the perfect environment for mold and mildew to grow.
 Beyond the unpleasant smell, mold can pose serious health risks.

-Step-by-Step: How to Dry Different Parts of Your Car
+How to Dry Each Part of Your Car Interior

 step by step how to dry your car interior